PBSC-Hammond/COP2360/README.md

 # COP2360
 C# Programming

+**PLO-2** (Computer Programming (AS 2126)) Final Project
+ * Design, implement, and evaluate computer solutions utilizing structured and object-oriented programming methodologies, utilizing control structures, methods with the appropriate parameters, and data structures of the appropriate type.
+ * Measure TBD

 ## Module 1: History of C# & IDE’s
 [Module 1](./Module_1/README.md) is an Introduction to C# and the tools we will utilize in the course.